Media Ownership

 Imagine that a single company owns a local daily paper, two local TV stations, the cable system, the alternative weekly, the primary portal for the internet, and up to eight radio stations in your town.
 That company is based on the other side of the country, and answers to its advertisers and stockholders.
 How are they accountable to the needs of your community?

 A profitable commercial all-classical radio station in Philadelphia is bought and sold four times in the span of two years during a flurry of buyouts and mergers between media companies.
-Each time it is bought and sold, the price of the station zooms up, and the owners want to make their money back.
+Each time it is bought and sold, the price of the station inflates, and the owners want to make their money back.
 In an attempt to raise its market share and increase ad revenue, the various station owners switch formats from classical music to modern adult contemporary, to urban oldies.
 Five years later, the format has changed two more times.
-What happened to the classical music fans?
+Where do the classical music fans go?

 FCC on Media Ownership

-At the FCC, the media ownership proceedings made famous in 2003 have begun again, this time with a new chairman, Kevin Martin.
+At the FCC, the media ownership proceedings made famous in 2003 and 2007 are once again underway.

-During this biennial media ownership rulemaking, the debate continues about whether to relax or eliminate longstanding rules preventing media consolidation at both the local and national levels regarding TV, radio, newspapers and cable.
+During this biennial rulemaking, the debate continues about whether to relax or eliminate longstanding rules preventing media consolidation at both the local and national levels regarding TV, radio, newspapers and cable.

 Currently these rules: